Read This First

 Prompt 5: What seem to be the major determinants behind the successful migration of a non-conventional denotation of a term into conventional acceptance?

-The central claim is this: The successful migration of a non-conventional denotation of a term into conventional acceptance is influenced by several key factors.
+In plain terms: The successful migration of a non-conventional denotation of a term into conventional acceptance is influenced by several key factors.

 The extent to which a term is adopted and used by a broad audience is perhaps the most critical factor.
 Widespread usage across different contexts, communities, and media can propel a non-conventional denotation into the mainstream.